Best Reflective Gear for Running in the Dark

 What we liked: functional, comfortable, and great reflective coverage

-What we didn't like: not the warmest tights
+What could be better: not the warmest tights

 The Janji Trail Tights were our overall winner for the Best Men’s Running Tights.
 As Treeline writer Trey French noted the Janji “incorporates a reflective tape integrated into the side leg stitching; the tape is subtle in daylight but keeps visibility high during road running.”